-- 6.10 A guiding principle of the consultation proposal was that buses would be delivered before any charge is put into place.
-In the short term, this would be within the current deregulated bus environment using City Deal funds set aside by the GCP Executive Board, but implemented by CPCA as the Strategic Transport Authority. - 6.11 The officer recommendation is for a phased programme of fares and services based around the key areas of investment shown in Figure 6 below.
-Sitting over and above this are proposals for reduced fares. - 6.12 In the short term that package focuses on delivering tangible changes that can be implemented quickly and will build confidence in the bus network and build towards the longer term vision.
-A series of new provisions can be implemented every few months throughout 2024. - 6.13 Officers will bring a more detailed recommendation to the Executive Board in December on the composition of the bus ramp-up package to be funded by the City
+- 8.10 A guiding principle of the consultation proposal was that buses would be delivered before any charge is put into place.
+In the short term, this would be within the current deregulated bus environment using City Deal funds set aside by the GCP Executive Board, but implemented by CPCA as the Strategic Transport Authority. - 8.11 The officer recommendation is for a phased programme of fares and services based around the key areas of investment shown in Figure 6 below.
+Sitting over and above this are proposals for reduced fares. - 8.12 In the short term that package focuses on delivering tangible changes that can be implemented quickly and would build confidence in the bus network and build towards the longer term vision.
+A series of new provisions can be implemented every few months throughout 2024. - 8.13 Officers will bring a more detailed recommendation to the Executive Board in December on the composition of the bus ramp-up package to be funded by the City Deal £50m which has been set aside for improving bus services before a charge comes in.

-^{38 &}lt;u>Stagecoach bus timetables: 18 bus routes to be cut in Cambs as they are 'no longer financially viable' - Cambridgeshire Live (cambridge-news.co.uk)
+39 &lt;u>Stagecoach bus timetables: 18 bus routes to be cut in Cambs as they are 'no longer financially viable' - Cambridgeshire Live (cambridge-news.co.uk)